rithishsheru14/FastPrep/README.md

 ** How It Works**

-Paste the Link: The user inputs the URL of any article or webpage;
+-Paste the Link: The user inputs the URL of any article or webpage.

-Content Extraction: The tool fetches and extracts the main text content from the given URL.
+-Content Extraction: The tool fetches and extracts the main text content from the given URL.

-AI-Powered Summarization: The extracted content is sent to Google Gemini API, which processes and returns a summarized version of the page.
+-AI-Powered Summarization: The extracted content is sent to Google Gemini API, which processes and returns a summarized version of the page.

-Output Displayed: The summary is shown on the screen in a clean, readable format – perfect for revision.
+-Output Displayed: The summary is shown on the screen in a clean, readable format – perfect for revision.

 ** Features**